top of page

 How much do your Sheepadoodles, Whoodles, and Bernedoodles cost?

 All of our Doodles start at $2900.
-There is an additional surcharge for our mini's (under 30 lbs full grown); blue merle, parti merle, chocolate Sheepadoodles; and blue eyes.
+There are additional surcharges for things like size, blue merle, parti merle, chocolate, and blue eyes.

 Do you offer any discounts?